AmrTarek5/AmrTarek5/README.md

-## 👋 Hi there, I'm Ayham Alkhatib!
+## 👋 Hi there, I'm Amr Hamdy!
 Welcome to my GitHub profile!
-I’m a Data Engineer at Kabafusion.
+I am a Master’s student in Computer Science, specializing in Data Science and Artificial Intelligence, expected to graduate in Summer 2026.

 ---

 ## 🚀 About Me
-- 🎓 **Education**: UMass Lowell, Data Science Major.
+- 🎓 **Education**: 1)Coventry University, Bachelor’s in Electrical and Electronics Engineering.
-- **🧠 Current Interests:** Software Development, Gen AI, Deep Learning and Machine Learning.
+- **🧠 Current Interests:** Software Development, Gen AI, Data Science & Data Analysis , Deep Learning and Machine Learning.
 - 💻 **Projects**: See below for detailed insights into my work!
 - 🌱 **Always Learning:** Continuously exploring cutting-edge advancements in data science and AI.